IvoVellekoop/openwfs/pydevice/PyDevice.md

 # How it works

-PyDevice is an adapter that allows MicroManager to use Python objects as devices.
-This allows you to develop devices swiftly and expose them to users directly, with only minimal Python skills necessary.
+PyDevice is an adapter that enables seamless integration of Python objects with MicroManager, a versatile platform for microscope image acquisition.
+This integration facilitates the use and development of microscope devices, making it accessible even for those with minimal Python experience.

-The PyDevice runs its own Python instance, and exposes the objects to MicroManager.
-This is done by recognising certain structures in the Python code, and transforming them to the required MicroManager objects.
+The adapter operates by running its own Python instance, within which it identifies and interprets specific structures in your Python code.
+These structures are then transformed into compatible MicroManager objects.
+Essentially, PyDevice acts as a translator, allowing Python-developed class objects, that control hardware such as cameras or stages, to be recognized and controlled by MicroManager.

+In essence, PyDevice provides a practical solution for bridging Python programming with the technical requirements of MicroManager, enhancing the flexibility and capability of microscope imaging systems.

+It has been developed in order to enable wavefront shaping in MicroManager, an optical technique that requires control of multiple hardware devices.
+Using this workflow, both developers and users have the control they need.

 # Documentation & examples